echeran/smile-of-murugan/webbook/chapter19.md

 neighbouring Kerala, there was practically no battle of ideologies, almost no group activity, no live ferment, no clash of ideas, methods and techniques of writing.
-Mutual reconciliation, full conformity and meek adaptability-these were the main features of Tamil writing, and they were considered virtues; Tamil writing itself was like a pool of stagnant, malodorous water.
+Mutual reconciliation, full conformity and meek adaptability—these were the main features of Tamil writing, and they were considered virtues; Tamil writing itself was like a pool of stagnant, malodorous water.
 And the awesome exultation over the past glories of Tamil was common almost to all, and